leilaicruz/Experimental_Journal/journal/2019-07/2019-07-10_Byk832-transformation-pBk549.md

 ![](../images/byk832+100ng-pbk549+ade.jpg)

 # Conclusion
-- The transformation efficiency was very low compared with the reference one.
+- The transformation efficiency was very low compared with the reference one. :persevere:
 - We have to streak the colonies on -ade plates and see wether we have only few growth and a lot of growth on -ura (sanity check)